mrehanramzan/PDFToolkit/replit.md

 - June 25, 2025.
 Implemented comprehensive PDF Canvas Editor with Fabric.js for interactive editing
 - June 25, 2025.
 Added text, image, and shape editing capabilities with customizable properties
 - June 25, 2025.
 Integrated PDF.js for rendering and pdf-lib for export functionality
+- June 25, 2025.
+Created Advanced PDF Editor with simplified PDF processing to avoid worker issues
+- June 25, 2025.
+Improved scrollbar styling and layout responsiveness for better user experience
+- June 25, 2025.
+Fixed PDF upload errors by using pdf-lib only approach with enhanced canvas editing

 ## User Preferences